spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 2. Navigate to the left **Main Menu**, and select **Clusters**.

 3. Select the cluster from where you created the backup.
-Palette will display the details of the selected cluster.
+Palette displays the details of the selected cluster.

 4. Navigate to the **Backups** tab and click on the **Backups** nested tab.
-Palette will display a list of all available backups for the current cluster, including the newly created one.
-The screenshot below highlights an example backup.
+Palette displays a list of all available backups for the current cluster, including the newly created one.
+The screenshot below shows an example backup.
 This step validates that you have successfully created the backup.

   ![A screenshot highlighting the list of available backups for the specific cluster.](/clusters_cluster-management_backup-restore_view-backup.png)

-5. You can optionally click on the newly created backup from the list to view its details.
-Palette will display the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster-scoped resources.
+5. You can click on the newly created backup from the list to view its details.
+Palette displays the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster-scoped resources.

 ## Next Steps

-Once a backup is available, you can restore it to the same or a different cluster.
+When the backup is available, you can restore it to the same or to a different cluster.
 Refer to the [Restore a Cluster Backup](/clusters/cluster-management/backup-restore/restore-cluster-backup) guide to learn more about restoring a backup.

 <br />